IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 }
 ```

-Now, repeat steps 6 through 8.
+Now, repeat steps 6 through 8 (make sure you start a fresh preview of the assistant).
 Notice that the ingested Red Piece document is now the first sited reference!

 ![](_attachments/verifyIngest5.png)

+## Guidance for the pilot environment
+If you or your client have other documents to ingest, you can do so by repeating the steps using zassist.
+The Velocity Pilot ITZ environment is limited in compute and storage capacity.
+The following limits should be adhered to:

+- Greater than 15,000 documents is not supported.

+- Individual documents should be less than 10 megabytes (MB).

+- Larger documents greater than 50 MB should work if the document contains mostly images.

+- Loading documents can take a long time, especially with > 100 MB of text.

+- It is recommended to run large loads late at night.

+- When loading, ensure your workstations does not sleep during the process.

+- If you receive a **batch time error**, set the batch size to a lower number for that command.
+For example:

+    ```
+    zassist ingest . -s 50
+    ```

+After ingesting all the your additional documents, proceed to the next section to learn about adding skills to your assistant.